Tom and Ray's Bios & Photos

 In his free time, J.Bugsy S.M.H.S.C.F.L.T.T.D.B.H.H.G.M.T.T.T.C.
 Lawlor scours the planet in search of his next free lunch.
 As listeners to our lousy show know, we report back each week as to where he happens to have located that week's gratis repast.
 At his sprawling homestead, nicknamed "Bugsyworld" by the Car Talk staff, Bugsy is amassing an extensive collection of "antique car memorabilia" - A.K.A junk.

 Home in San Francisco and waiting for the Internet to start, Steve killed time with a multimedia company that produced CD-ROMs.
-Realizing he was working far too hard, however, he moved to Boston and, wisely, met us.
+Realizing he was working far too hard, however, he moved to Boston and, fulfilling his dream to slack off more efficiently, he met us.
+In the years to come, Steve would buy a farm, raise goats, sell a farm, move to Portland, Oregon, meet a stunningly fabulous partner, move to London, Paris and various points in between.

-Fun Car Talk fact: Steve once worked at a car wash, and cherished those quiet moments he got to drive really fancy cars between the vacuum pit and the wash.
+Fun fact: Steve once worked at a car wash, and cherished those quiet moments he got to drive really fancy cars between the vacuum pit and the wash.

 For fourteen years, Zuzu was the official dog of Dewey, Cheetham & Howe.
 She was born to a black Lab father and German Shepard/Rottweiler/Bull Terrier etc., etc., etc., mother; both of whom, like Tommy, spent their days hanging out in Harvard Square.